 Proximate Analysis

 Proximate analysis was carried out for the three test foods.
-Total carbohydrate, ash, moisture content, crude fibre, crude fat and crude protein content will be determined using the methods of the Association of Official Analytical Chemist [5].
+Total carbohydrate, ash, moisture content, crude fiber, crude fat, and crude protein content will be determined using the methods of the Association of Official Analytical Chemists [5].

 Determination of Moisture Content